Together in Christ: 'God Revealed!' — John 1:18

 No one has ever seen God.
 But the unique One, who is himself God, is near to the Father's heart.
 He has revealed God to us.

 What that means, dear friend in Christ, is that God loved each of us so much that even though we couldn't be righteous enough, good enough, or powerful enough to come to Him in glory, He came to us as a lowly child.
-[9] He was born of a woman with mortal human flesh to bring immortality and life to us.
-[10] God loves you and me so much and longs to give us "infinitely more than we might ask or think" [11] both in this life and the life to come with Jesus in glory.
-[12] So, as you think of Jesus today, be humbled and overjoyed that Your Father in heaven loves you with His everlasting love and sent Jesus to earth to show us what His love means in our world of mortal, flesh, and blood reality!
+[9] He was born of a woman and put on mortal, human flesh to bring immortality and life to us.
+[10] God loves you and me so much and longs to give us "infinitely more than we might ask or think," [11] both in this life and in the life to come with Jesus in glory.
+[12] So, as you think of Jesus today, be humbled and overjoyed that Your Father in heaven loves you with His everlasting love and sent Jesus to earth to show us what His love means in our world of mortal, flesh and blood, reality!

 Today's Prayer